This activity is related to a Teachable Moment from Sept. 3, 2015. See "The Science of Earth's Rising Seas."

 - Melting polar ice caps - Think of our north and south polar regions.
 At both locations, we have ice on land (“land ice”) and ice floating in the ocean (“sea ice”).
 Melting sea ice, much like ice cubes melting in a drink, does not affect the level of the oceans.
 Melting land ice, however, contributes to about one third of sea level rise.

 - Thermal expansion of water - Consider that our oceans absorb over 90 percent of the heat trapped by greenhouse gasses in Earth’s atmosphere.
 When water heats up, its molecules become more energetic, causing the water to expand and take up more room, so that accounts for about a third of sea level rise.

 You may be asking yourself, how do we know sea levels are rising?
 Well, a couple of ways.
-First, for the past 23 years we have been using data from several NASA satellites to constantly measure sea surface height around the globe.
+First, since 1993 we have been using data from several NASA satellites to constantly measure sea surface height around the globe.
 Data from these ocean altimeters is integrated to refine and calibrate measurements.
 Additionally, we have tide gauges on Earth to ground-truth (locally validate) our satellite measurements.
 As for historical data, we use sediment cores -- drillings into Earth that yield the oldest layers on the bottom and the youngest layers on top -- to examine where oceans once reached thousands of years ago.

 Why it's important